la3lma/Chez/README.md

 over time.
 Some ideas are:

  * Use sqlite or the julia-native database thing to log values.
- * Read the Q-learning papers (and other) and shamelessly copy their metrics and graphs.
+ * Re-read the Q-learning papers (and other) and shamelessly copy their metrics and graphs.
 Reproduce them.
  * Use these metrics to track progress of the learning algorithms over time, across classes of games, and instances of games.
  * Don't be cute, use denormalized tables, one per metric,

-Finally.
-It's getting lonely.
-I need to find some forum to discuss this stuff in.
-I need someone to play ball with, bounce ideas off, get feedback, also rubber duck.

 ### Strategy development

-* Minimax player.
-* Minimax player with alpha-beta pruing.
 * Deep neural network, reinforcement learning player based on Flux.jl
    - Map game-states into neural network representations
    - Design a network architecture to either find next move or evaluate positions.
    - Design a "goodness" criterion for strategies.
-   - Find a way to make this architecture learn by playing against itself.
-   - => Alpha zero light

-### Tactical (development, software engineering) improvements

-* Stop using untyped touples holding game/tournament results.
-Use structs with named types and named components

 References
 ###